UF Health Shands Hospital

 According to the U.S. News & World Report 2021-22 Best Hospitals survey, UF Health Shands Hospital in Gainesville, FL is nationally ranked in 6 adult specialties and 8 pediatric specialties and rated high performing in 5 adult specialties and 12 procedures and conditions.

-The Cancer Registry at UF Health Shands started in 1959 and is currently led by Marcia Hodge, CTR, Director of Registry Operations.
+The Cancer Registry at UF Health Shands started in 1959 and is currently led by Marcia Hodge, ODS-C, Director of Registry Operations.
 Marcia is assisted by eleven staff members including one supervisor, seven abstractors, two follow-up personnel and one Cancer Conference/Survivorship Care Plan Coordinator.
 All staff work remotely, with the follow-up staff and the supervisor coming on site once each month.
 The staff accessions approximately 3,800 cases annually, not including the reportable by agreement cases.

 UF Health Shands has been CoC accredited since 1984.
 They were awarded the NAPBC accreditation in 2010, with their NAPRC application for accreditation pending.
 The cancer program participates in nine different tumor boards each month.
 The registry staff maintains all documentation for each tumor board and reports tumor board status to the Cancer Committee.